ElliotTweba/Human-Resource-Management/README.md

 # Install

 - Import project into your IDE, add library files in API folder.

+# Database
+- Import database.sql file in database folder.